OpenF2/F2/docs/src/developing-apps-with-f2.md

 ## Context

-Each Container Provider shall be responsible for hosting the Container JavaScript API.
+Each Container Provider shall be responsible for hosting the Container JavaScript SDK.
 This JavaScript framework provides a consistent means for all App Developers to load their Apps on any Container.

 While Apps can have Context themselves, the responsibility for managing Context switching or Context passing falls on the Container.
 The Container assumes the role of a traffic cop – managing what data goes where.
 Using an Event Emitter, the Container can “listen” for events sent by Apps on configurable intervals and likewise Apps can listen for events sent by the Container.